SnehaAnto/project/assignment3/README.md

 ## Timesheet App- Phase 3: Authentication, Authorization, and Enhanced Features

-    This project, built with NestJS, provides a secure and feature-rich system for managing user timesheets.
-Phase 3 introduces authentication, authorization, and several enhanced features including pagination, soft delete, and role-based access control.

 ## Prerequisites
 - Node.js (v22.11.0 or LTS version as per the setup)
 - MongoDB/ MongoDB Atlas (ensure a MongoDB instance is running or available)